Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 What is the safest salt for high blood pressure?

 The safest salt for high blood pressure is a low-sodium salt with higher potassium and magnesium levels, such as specially formulated Boulder Salt, which can help manage blood pressure.
+However, consume salt sparingly if you have hypertension or other chronic diseases.

 Which salt is used for high blood pressure?